SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 ## Preservation and archiving

 There are complex questions around what to keep and how to keep it.
-There are a few suggested resources in the Preservation and Archiving section of this toolkit.
+There are a few suggested resources in the Working Practices section of this toolkit.

 ## Travel and catering